 Tags provide a way to group related forms together.
 This makes it easier to organize your forms and find what you are looking for.

-Users can assign tags to an individual form, or you can automate the tag assignment process via Workflow Automation.
+Users can assign tags to an individual form, or you can automate the tag assignment process via Template Events.
 All your tags appear in the Forms Tab, where you can filter your forms list by tag.

 Example Use Cases